 Click on the n of m text area and select the schemas you need for your work.

 In data source properties you can define if some objects should be hidden in the database tree view.
 For instance, you if don't want to see the tables with some prefix.

 The Ctrl+Q shortcut will give you information about the syntax.
 On the picture we've excluded all tables with names starting with

 Group data sources by type, for instance database vendor.
 Press F6 or choose Move to group… from the context menu.

 Drag-and-drop also works for creating groups in the database explorer.
 To create a new group, just drag one data source onto the other.
 To place the data source into an existing group, drag-and-drop it there.

 Copy data sources

 It frequently happens, that you want to use the same data sources in another project or even the other IntelliJ-based IDE.
-Select the data sources you want to share and then go to the context menu → Database Tools → Copy Settings.
+Select the data sources you want to share and then go to the context menu → Database Tools → Copy Data Sources to Clipboard.